Thomas G. Shearman: Legal career

 In the summer of 1869, Fisk and Gould became involved in an effort to corner the gold market.
 That effort, still referred to as "Black Friday", bankrupted many.
 Hundreds of lawsuits were filed against them.
 Field & Shearman acted for Fisk & Gould on these claims.

 Later in 1869, Field & Shearman defended "Boss" Tweed, who had been indicted for misappropriating New York City funds.
 Tweed's trial ended in a hung jury.
 Soon thereafter, Gould became involved in the ownership and operation of the Union Pacific and other railroad properties, with the help of Field & Shearman.
 Despite this intense activity, the firm remained small, as was the custom in those days.

 In 1873, after the Tweed trial, David Dudley Field withdrew from the practice of law and relocated to Europe for a year to try to bring his procedural reforms to the law there.
 The Field & Shearman partnership was dissolved.
 Shearman chose John W. Sterling as his new partner, and the firm of Shearman & Sterling was formed.
 Sterling was the fourth and newest partner in Field & Shearman.
 Many Field & Shearman clients, including Gould, opted to use Shearman & Sterling rather than Field's son, who continued in practice separately.
-Shearman & Sterling's initial engagements included many Gould cases cases remaining from Black Friday.
+Shearman & Sterling's initial engagements included many Gould cases remaining from Black Friday.

 Field and Shearman each drew harsh public, bar and judicial criticism arising from their defense of their clients in the Erie Wars.
 (Note: Also see for example Frederick C. Hicks' High Finance in the Sixties (Yale U. Press 1929), a collection of previously published essays regarding the Erie Wars, some supporting Field but others criticizing his conduct and that of Shearman.)
 Field maintained that unpopular, even bad, clients were entitled to legal representation.
 Formal ethics rules for lawyers were not yet articulated.
 (Note: The courts have long asserted power to discipline lawyers.
 However, the first national ethical code for lawyers was the 1908 American Bar Association Canons of Ethics.)
 Nevertheless, a committee of the newly formed Association of the Bar of the City of New York met to consider a censure of Field.
 One New York judge threatened Field with contempt in the defense of Tweed, and another accused both Field and Shearman of "a preconcieved scheme ...[executed] by the use and abuse of legal oprocess and proceedings" in connection with the last of the Erie Wars.
 These threats continued for two years with Field vigorously disputing them.
 No censure was ever voted nor was contempt imposed on either Field or Shearman.